 The SRC's contributions extended beyond the school gates, with fundraising initiatives that made a difference in the broader community.
-A Krispy Kreme Sale in Week 5 of Term 3 raised over \$800, which was donated to the Epping Rotary Club to support children with disabilities.
-In Term 4, the SRC conducted a successful Bandana Day Sale, selling over 200 bandanas and donating over \$1,200 to the Canteen Foundation, which assists young people aged 12-25 affected by cancer.
+A Krispy Kreme Sale in Term 3 raised over \$1250, which was donated to the Epping Rotary Club to support children with disabilities.